elitePrompteer/Semantic-Academic-Project-Page-TEMPLATE/README.md

-# Academic Project Page Template
+# Semantic Academic Project Page Template
 This is a semantic HTML5 fork of the Horwitz ['academic paper project page template'](https://github.com/eliahuhorwitz/Academic-project-page-template).